Mercedes’ AMG performance line has rolled out overhauled versions of its S63 and S65 cars, bringing in fancier grilles and downsized engines.

 The S65 also comes with some chassis wizardry in the form of Mercedes’ Magic Body Control with Curve Tilt, which uses stereoscopic cameras to read the road ahead and tweak the suspension to essentially make the car lean into corners.

 The S63 in contrast is a bit nipper thanks to a lighter kerb weight and launch control to fire it off the line and hit the same top speeds as its bigger sibling in spite of the smaller engine.

-On the interior both cars have a suitably techy cabin as expected from the latest Mercedes cars, with the dash sporting a 31.2cm TFT colour display for relying all manner of data from rpm and speed to driving modes such as ‘Comfort’, ‘Sport’ and ‘Sport+’.
-A whole host of interior options such as trim options can be selected for both the interior and exterior, including alternative wheels and a carbon package.
+On the interior both cars have a suitably techy cabin as expected from the latest Mercedes cars, with the dash sporting a 31.2cm TFT colour display for relaying all manner of data from rpm and speed to driving modes such as ‘Comfort’, ‘Sport’ and ‘Sport+’.
+A whole host of interior options, such as trim options, can be selected for both the interior and exterior, including alternative wheels and a carbon package.